teman67/E-Learning-Booking-Courses-Project/README.md

 ## Unfixed bugs

 - In the login page there is link "Forgot your password?" which comes from nowhere!
-I could not figure it out the source of this link in my login template and I just changed the code so users redirect to 404 Page when they click on "Forgot your password?" link.
+I could not figure it out the source of this link in my login template and I just changed the code so users redirect to a customized page shown "Under Constraction" when they click on "Forgot your password?" link.

 ## References